It’s a situation no one wants to be in. Multiple phone calls throughout the day, always demanding payment for bills you can’t afford.

 Can a debt collector ruin my credit?

 Collection agencies in and of themselves don’t ruin your credit.
-However, missed payments over several months will cause a hit to your credit scores.
-Couple that with a collection account reported on your credit file and a collection agency can impact your ability to qualify for new credit.
+However, missed payments over several months will cause a hit to your credit score.
+Couple that with a collection account reported on your credit file and it can definitely impact your ability to qualify for new credit.

 They often buy and sell debt from one another, so this can lead to multiple collections showing on your credit reports for the same account.

-When this happens, if you don’t dispute the errors on your credit report, the collection accounts will definitely have a negative impact on your credit scores.
+When this happens, if you don’t dispute the error on your credit report, the collection account will definitely have a negative impact on your credit score.